- Computer Science

 AP Courses in Science

 This college-level course gives students the conceptual framework, factual knowledge, and analytical skills necessary to deal with the rapidly changing science of biology.
 Emphasis is placed on the biochemistry and organic chemistry of living systems.
 Major topics of discussion include molecules, cells, genetics, organisms, evolution, and populations.
 The volume of material requires a disciplined daily effort from the student for an entire year.
-Students' admission to the course is based on the recommendation of the science department.
+Students’ admission to the course is based on the recommendation of the science department.
 Chemistry is a prerequisite.
-Biology is encouraged as a prerequisite for all but the strongest students.

 AP Physics I

 AP Physics I is an algebra-based, introductory college-level physics course.
 Students cultivate their understanding of physics through inquiry-based investigations as they explore these topics: kinematics, dynamics, circular motion and gravitation, energy, momentum, simple harmonic motion, torque and rotational motion, electric charge and electric force, DC circuits, and mechanical waves and sound.
+Completed or concurrent precalculus is required.

 AP Physics C: Mechanics